JavaStream/bitrix24-java-api/README.md

 Java Library for easy work with **CRM Bitrix24.ru**

-Now you can work only with the **Client Card and Lead**.
+Now you can work with **Client Cards and Leads**.
 Other features coming soon!

 ### Connection and functionalities:
 I. **Create account and webhook token**